tushar-mahalya/Custom-ChatGPT/README.md

 * Dealing with delayed response is a significant issue at the start, primarily because the utilization of St.load_cache() for pre-loading large index files in the cache memory is not being employed.
 By pre-loading these files, the chatbot can avoid repeatedly loading them into memory whenever prompted with a question.

 * Extracting limited domain knowledge is another challenge.
 Using all the comments from the aforementioned subreddits instead of just the top 1000 posts would result in a significantly larger text corpus, leading to extended index generation times, increased expenditure on embeddings, and the inclusion of unnecessary information that can affect performance.
 Extracting relevant chunks becomes a computationally demanding task.

+* Uploading and managing large FAISS index files poses a challenge due to size limitations on platforms like GitHub.
+Since the FAISS index files are approximately 250MB in size, which exceeds the file size limit for regular GitHub repositories, special measures need to be taken.
+The files may need to be pushed to a Git Large File Storage (LFS) server or an alternative file hosting service to ensure successful deployment and access to these large files.

 ## Hardware Specification
 For this project I've used [Amazon Sagemaker Studio Lab](https://studiolab.sagemaker.aws/) EC2-Instance which have the following specs -